 This steamed salmon recipe is foolproof, comes out perfect every time, uses fresh ingredients and has tons of flavor.
 It will be your new favorite way to cook salmon!
 Afraid of drying your salmon out?
 No worries!
-This method gives you perfect fall apart salmon every time.
+This method gives you perfect fall apart salmon every time AND it's ready in less than 30 minutes!

-Living in the PNW my entire life means I am no stranger to a fresh filet of salmon.
+Living in the Pacific Northwest my entire life means I am no stranger to a fresh filet of salmon.
 I have cooked it so many different ways and am convinced this is the best and only way to do it.

-Grilling, baking, smoking, roasting.
+Grilling, baking, roasting and I even make our own smoked salmon.
 Tried them all.
 Even over a campfire.
 One thing that stands true is that salmon is very easy to dry out.

 Not with this method though.
 The salmon is cooked perfect every time with out sacrificing the moisture.